 A phone that supports Wi-Fi Calling.

-You can find the list of phones in this document.
+You can find the list of phones in this document (check VoWiFi support).
 For some models, Wi-Fi calling functionality is conditional on being purchased from Vodafone.
 To ensure Wi-Fi Calling works correctly, you need to have the latest firmware on your phone that enables the feature.

 Calls (including video calls), SMS, and MMS are charged at the same rate as if you were calling from a regular mobile network in the Czech Republic.